Fencibles: American Revolutionary War

 The Royal Fencible Americans was a Loyalist unit raised by the British in Nova Scotia in 1775, that successfully withstood an attack by Patriot forces under Jonathan Eddy at the Battle of Fort Cumberland.

 Irish Rebellion of 1798

-Fencibles were raised for the entirety of the Irish Rebellion in the British Isles.
+Fencibles were raised for the entirety of the Irish Rebellion.

 French Revolutionary and Napoleonic Wars

 Fencible units were raised in the United Kingdom and Isle of Man during the early years of the war.
 This included not only land regiments but also the Sea Fencibles (raised in 1798 and disbanded in 1810).
 By the Peace of Amiens in 1802, all Fencible Regiments had been disbanded and those members willing to continue serving had been transferred to regular army regiments.
-When the Napoleonic Wars resumed the British used alternative methods to defend the Home Nations (see for example the Additional Forces Act, July 1803) and with the exception of the Royal Manx Fencibles (third corps, 1803–1811) no more fencible regiments were raised for home defence.
+When the Napoleonic Wars resumed the British used alternative methods to defend the Home Nations (see for example the Additional Forces Acts 1803) and with the exception of the Royal Manx Fencibles (third corps, 1803–1811) no more fencible regiments were raised for home defence.